floormodelcitizen/goalkeeper/README.md

-A budegting app that keeps your team on pace for winning seasons...and career.
+# A simple Svelte single-page-app

-...stay tuned for more!
+A budegting app that keeps your 'home team' on pace for a winning season, year over year.